 - 1 to 2 Tablespoons honey from Ames Farm

-- 2 pounds collard greens, or kale, or spinach
+- 2 pounds collard greens, kale, spinach or other hardy green

 - 3 Tablespoons sunflower or vegetable oil